WParkerHolland/CSC305/conduct.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
-* No phone use during meeting time, phones off the table
+* No phone use during meeting time, view cell-phone usage policy below

 Examples of unacceptable behavior include: